mwmdev/neuma/README.md

 `m char`

+Impersonates a character.

-Start with `#` followed by the name of the character you want to be impersonated.
+Start with `#` followed by the name of the character you want to be impersonated and your prompt.

 ```
 > #Bob_Marley Write the chorus to a new song.